Any tips for filling out the application?

 What do I do if a piece of information you require in the application is not available?

 Organizations not previously funded must submit a complete application by the deadline.
-Current grantees should provide written notification of any missing items with the submitted application on February 11, 2011.
-Applications with components received after February 11 and by February 18 will be assessed a 10% penalty if funded unless written notice is provided.
-No information will be accepted after February 18 without a prior written explanation.
+Current grantees should provide written notification of any missing items with the submitted application.
+Applications with components received after December 4 and by December 11 will be assessed a 10% penalty if funded unless written notice is provided.
+No information will be accepted after December 11 without a prior written explanation.

 Does my organization need a financial audit or review?

-If your organization has a budget between $300,000 and $499,999 and currently receives a grant of $25,000 or more from GFTA, you are required to submit a financial REVIEW.
+If your organization has a budget over $2 million and receives a grant of $50,000 or more from GFTA, you are required to submit a financial REVIEW.
 This is substantially less in scope than an audit in accordance with generally accepted accounting standards.
 A CPA will ask questions of your staff and review your organization's financial procedures.
-S/he will not provide an opinion as to the accuracy of your financial records but instead confirm that the documents provided are a representation of the management of your organization, and that the appropriate financial controls are in place.
+S/he will not provide an opinion as to the accuracy of your financial records, but instead confirm that the documents provided are a representation of the management of your organization, and that the appropriate financial controls are in place.

 Please note that there is a third report that can be generated by a CPA called a compilation report.
 This type of report is limited to merely presenting, in the form of financial statements, information provided by management.
 These reports are not reviewed or audited, thus they do not meet GFTA's requirement for an audit or review.